Fieger on Oxford lawsuit: Sister saw sibling get shot, 'narrowly escaped the bullets'

 The backpack was never searched.
 Police said they believe Ethan Crumbley had the gun and ammunition in his backpack at the time.

 Just before 1 p.m., gunfire erupted.
-Ethan Crumbley had gone into a bathroom with his backpack, came out with a gun and started blasting shots down the hallway.
-He surrendered in five minutes to sheriffs deputies who arrived at the scene, police said.
+Ethan Crumbley had gone into a bathroom with his backpack, came out with a gun and started blasting shots down the hallway, according to video evidence from inside the school.
+The sophomore surrendered in five minutes to sheriffs deputies who arrived at the scene, police said.

 The lawsuit argues that the two students are protected under the 14th Amendment, specifically that they have the right to be free from danger created or increased by those named in the suit.